 After your oral surgery, it's important to follow the directions your dentist gives you so that you can make sure you have a safe and speedy recovery.
 Your dentist will instruct you to avoid drinking from straws, but also other activities that involve a suction motion, like smoking cigarettes or forceful rinsing.

 The first step to properly healing is forming a blood clot over the extraction site.
-Everything you do for the next week or couple of weeks will be focused on maintaining that clot so that it does not become dislodged.
-This is important because the clot is what protects your bone and nerves after oral surgery.
+Everything you do for the next week or a couple of weeks will be focused on maintaining that clot so that it does not become dislodged.
+This is important because the clot protects your bone and nerves after oral surgery.